-Information Technology Upgrades: In 2021, the ERS completed major security enhancements and upgrades to its IT infrastructure and disaster recovery/business continuity portfolio.
-The ERS upgraded its authentication and password architecture and tools in order to decrease risk exposure for its networks and systems.
-User education software was implemented along with a program of videos designed to keep security threats in front of end users on a regular basis.
-System log/event collection and analysis were consolidated into a single tool providing better insight and ability to correlate security events.
+Information Technology Upgrades: In 2022, the ERS continued major security enhancements and upgrades to its IT infrastructure and disaster recovery/business continuity portfolio.
+The ERS initiated the implementation of tools to manage mobile devices, including laptops and cell phones.
+Better control of these devices decreases risk for its networks and systems.
+Server hardware was procured as part of standard life cycle processes.
+The new hardware is projected to have capacity and capability for a minimum of 5 years.
+System log/event collection and analysis continued to be enhanced with additional logs being incorporated, providing better insight and ability to correlate security events.
 Work continued on upgrading key components of the MERITS software architecture, including a client driven review and upgrade of the user navigation tools within the product.